2dm/inet/showcases/wireless/coexistence/doc/index.rst

 The independent performance data can be obtained by running the ``WifiOnly`` and the ``WpanOnly`` configurations in :download:`omnetpp.ini <../omnetpp.ini>`.
-The latter two configurations extend the ``Coexistence`` configuration, and disable either the Wifi or the WPAN host communication by setting the number of applications to 0:
+These configurations extend the ``Coexistence`` configuration, and disable either the Wifi or the WPAN host communication by setting the number of applications to 0:

 .. literalinclude:: ../omnetpp.ini
    :start-at: WifiOnly